mengh04/competitest.nvim/README.md

 - [Run](#run-testcases) your program across all the testcases, showing results and execution data in a nice interactive UI
 - **Streamlined workflow**: Save and run testcases with simple key presses (`<CR>` in normal mode, `<C-s>` or `<C-CR>` in insert mode)
 - **Immediate feedback**: Changes to testcases are applied and executed instantly for rapid iteration
+- **Stress testing (对拍)**: Automatically compare your solution against a brute force implementation with generated test data to find edge cases and bugs
 - [Download](#receive-testcases-problems-and-contests) testcases, problems and contests automatically from competitive programming platforms
 - [Templates](#templates-for-received-problems-and-contests) for received problems and contests
 - View diff between actual and expected output